snubwoody/wakunguma.com/src/articles/rust-performance.md

 me has been the `windows` crate and `bevy`.

-> First of all rust heavily uses generics.
-That means basically most of your dependence
-> tree must compile a new branch for every type you create and use.

 > Second is optimizations on memory layout for every type/branch that can also trigger
 > recompilation of large chunks of the dependency tree.